corticalstack/corticalstack.github.io/_posts/2020-06-24-fuzzy-logic_breast-cancer.md

 of any one disease.

-The report and source code linked below presents a Python-based fuzzy logic knowledge-based inference system for the binary classification of breast cancer tumours, taking an extensive data-driven, supervised learning approach in defining linguistic terms, implication rule sets and membership functions, with the Wisconsin Diagnostic Breast Cancer dataset used as the empirical, impartial problem domain expert.
+The report and source code linked below presents a Python-based fuzzy logic knowledge-based inference system for the binary classification of breast cancer tumours.
+Fuzzy logic lends itself to modelling domains where vagueness and blurriness are present.
+The solution takes an extensive data-driven, supervised learning approach in defining linguistic terms, implication rule sets and membership functions, with the Wisconsin Diagnostic Breast Cancer dataset used as the empirical, impartial problem domain expert.

 The best FIS model classified all test set malignant tumors correctly with an overall accuracy of 93.6%, outperforming the logistical regression, decision tree, random forest machine and neural network learning methods.
-Fuzzly logic systems are transparent, simple and interpretable.
+Fuzzy logic systems are transparent, simple and interpretable.
 They can provide a far more “*explainable A.I.*” solution than machine learning (ML) alternatives such as neural networks.

 [Master's Degree Intelligent Systems paper](https://docs.google.com/viewer?url=https://github.com/corticalstack/corticalstack.github.io/raw/master/docs/fl/Breast Cancer Tumour Classification With FIS.pdf) grade 98%
  | [Source code](https://github.com/corticalstack/fuzzy-system-breast-cancer-wisconsin)